-You do not necessarily have to go to court for a truck accident to receive compensation.
-There are some situations where a truck accident victim is able to receive a settlement offer from the party who caused the accident.
-This could be from the driver, the driver’s employer, or an insurance company that provided a policy for the truck involved in the accident.
+You do not necessarily have to go to court to receive compensation for a truck accident.
+There are some situations where a truck accident victim can recover a payout from the at-fault party through their insurer instead.
+In a Lafayette, LA, truck accident, this could be the driver, the driver’s employer, or an insurance company representing the truck’s owner.

-Often times, the trucking company and driver do not want to go to court any more than you do.
-The insurance company may also prefer to provide a settlement instead of having to deal with the time and expense of preparing for a trial.
-Taking a case to trial can be more time consuming, expensive, and drawn out compared to agreeing on a settlement.
+Often, the trucking company does not want to go to court any more than you do.
+The insurance company may also prefer to settle instead of dealing with the time and expense of preparing a case and going to a trial.
+This is especially true when there is strong evidence to support the claim against their policyholder.

-Settling Your Truck Accident Case Out of Court
+Settling Your Lafayette Truck Accident Case Out of Court

-- Proof of your injuries and damages, such as medical records and bills
+- There is proof of your injuries and damages, such as medical records and bills.

-There are many different types of evidence you can gather to prove these facts.
+Many different types of evidence may prove the elements listed above.
 A few common examples include:

 - A police report prepared after the accident